nanpuhaha/Mubox/README.md

 Please see LICENSE.MD for MS-RL license details.

-Further, contirbutors retain all rights to intellectual property unique to their contribution.
-Use of intellectual property that cannot be demosntrated as public domain prior to introduction in Mubox will be subject to license terms and be considered a portion of the software.
+Further, contributors retain all rights to intellectual property unique to their contribution.
+Use of intellectual property that cannot be demonstrated as public domain prior to introduction in Mubox will be subject to license terms and be considered a portion of the software.

 ## Support

-For official support you can contact developers via Facebook:
+For official support you can contact contributors via Facebook:

 https://www.facebook.com/groups/121558081022/